 IIAs hardly ever contain wording that expressly affirms jurisdiction for counterclaims or names both parties as having the right to file a claim.
 Such rare examples can be found in Art 28 (9) COMESA Investment Agreement27 or Art 11 (2) Germany-Poland BIT.28 Much more common are other formulations.
 One typical category of arbitration clauses expresses that it is the foreign investor who can file an investment arbitration claim, and only the foreign investor.
 It does so by explicitly naming 'the foreign investor' as the actor entrusted to file an investment claim.
 Alternatively, but with the same result, there are clauses which allow claims based on the violation of an investor right.
-Roussalis v Romania represents an investment arbitration clause in Art 9 Greece-Romania BIT29 with the wording:
+Roussalis v Romania represents an investment arbitration case that illustrates these constellations.
+The Tribunal encountered an arbitration clause in Art 9 Greece-Romania BIT29 with the wording: